Startup Weekend Madison 2019 is here!

 If there's ever a moment during the weekend when you're feeling a bit overwhelmed, or maybe need to nurse or pump, or perhaps are just seeking a private space you can just relax for a minute, we've got you covered.
 Two small offices inside Madworks will be available throughout the weekend for folks who need a little privacy or to take a minute for themselves.
 Just ask an organizer if you need directions!

-We'll be designating the women's bathroom closest to Madworks as a gender neutral bathroom during Startup Weekend.
+We'll be designating the bathrooms closest to Madworks as gender neutral bathrooms during Startup Weekend.

 5:30 pm Registration